core-wg/resource-directory/draft-ietf-core-resource-directory.md

 : GET

 URI Template:
-: /{+rd-lookup-base}/{lookup-type}{?d,res,ep,gp,et,rt,page,count,resource-param}
+: /{+type-lookup-location}{?d,res,ep,gp,et,rt,page,count,resource-param}

 URI Template Variables:
-: rd-lookup-base :=
+: type-lookup-location :=
-  : RD Lookup Base URI path (mandatory).
-This is the base path for RD Lookup requests.
-The recommended value for this variable is: "rd-lookup".
+  : RD Lookup URI path for a given lookup type (mandatory).
+The path is

-  lookup-type :=
-  : ("ep", "res") (mandatory), ("d","gp") (optional) This variable is used to select the
-    type of lookup to perform (endpoint, resource, domain, or group).
-The values are recommended defaults and MAY use other values as needed.
-    The supported lookup-types SHOULD be listed in .well-known/core using the specified resource types.
+    discovered as described in {{discovery}}, and SHOULD therefore be listed by the server in .well-known/core.

+    The recommended values for this variable are "rd-lookup/res", "rd-lookup/ep", "rd-lookup/d" and "rd/lookup/gp" for the Resource, Endpoint, Domain and Group lookup types, respectively; other values MAY be used.

   ep :=
   : Endpoint name (optional).
 Used for endpoint, group and resource lookups.